letronghoangminh/Tips_Tricks/README.md

 - `net user administrator password` to change admin password if we have a local admin account
 - Juicy Potato still works with some versions of Windows 10
 - Pass the hash must go with username: `psexec -hashes NThash:LMhash Administrator@10.10.10.63`
+- Check the arch of shell process, some PE vectors can only be performed on 64 bits shell

 ## Active Directory
 - Use BloodHound and SharpHound to gather information about AD, mark some users as Owned then use "Shortest Path from Owned Principals".